Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/configuration.rst

 decoders
 --------

 The following configuration items allow for the enabling/disabling and customization of the various decoders used by the *VIN™*.
-Be sure that

 .. csv-table:: Validation Decoder Parameters
     :header: Parameter, Description, Default, Options